Lease Extensions Experts

 In the United Kingdom, property is sold and classified as either freehold or leasehold.
 A lease is a document setting out which property a ‘lease’-holder owns, for how long, any ground rent or service charge payable, and the terms under which the property is held.
 It essentially governs your relationship with your freeholder, and is vital to your property ownership.

-Why Would I Extend My Lease?
+Why Extend Your Lease?

 There are a number of reasons you might want to extend your lease: